Search

 American Adventure Week

-As part of this week of events we will be running a Children's Holiday Club on Tuesday 22nd - Thursday 24th July (9.30am - 12.30pm) called "Wonder Junction" - which has an Old West Cowboy Train theme.
-This is for primary age children (4-11s).
-Spaces will be limited to please do book early to avoid disappointment.
-The Holiday Club mornings will include games, snacks, craft, science experiments. sports, group activities and Bible stories about the life of Jesus.
+As part of this week of events we ran a Children's Holiday Club on Tuesday 22nd - Thursday 24th July called "Wonder Junction" - which has an Old West Cowboy Train theme.
+This was for primary age children (4-11s).
+The Holiday Club mornings included games, snacks, craft, science experiments, sports, group activities and Bible stories about the life of Jesus.

 3

-We will have a rootin' tootin' Hoedown on the evening of Thursday 24th July - with American square dancing and line dancing, live music, and slow-cooked pulled pork.
-Spaces are limited so booking is required (tickets are £5 per head).
-During an interval in the middle of the evening, someone will share a bit of their life story and the difference being a follower of Jesus has made in their life.
+We also hosted a rootin' tootin' Hoedown on the evening of Thursday 24th July - with American square dancing and line dancing, live music, and slow-cooked pulled pork.

-For this week we will be joined by 11 friends of ours from our partner church in Mississippi (Collinsville First Baptist Church, MS), who are flying over to Kidderminster to bring some American flavour to these exciting events.
+For this week we were joined by 11 friends of ours from our partner church in Mississippi (Collinsville First Baptist Church, MS), who flew over to Kidderminster to bring some American flavour to these exciting events.

 Planning your Visit